 There are so many settings, values and components which are responsible for the user interfaces and notifications.
-Wrong settings can lead to a bad user experience, licensing issues or incomprehensible system messages.
-In this globalized and fast world it’s more important than ever that everybody is able to receive the information he needs in a language he understands.
-Application menus and administrative messages in foreign language can also lead to more support calls etc..
+Wrong settings can lead to a bad user experience, licensing issues, or incomprehensible system messages.
+In this globalized and fast world, it’s more important than ever that everybody is able to receive the information he needs in a language he understands.
+Application menus and administrative messages in a foreign language can also lead to more support calls etc..

 One could think that this is a very profane topic, but it’s anything but easy to understand all the different correlations.

-In this blog article I want to describe the settings and values and the impact of them on different Microsoft 365 Services.
+In this blog article, I want to describe the settings and values and their impact on different Microsoft 365 Services.
 Mainly I will describe the impact on Exchange, Teams and SharePoint.
 The data location is, especially in Multi Region Tenants, also very important.
 But I will focus on the user experience here.

 I do not claim to have described everything completely.
 While writing it I recognized more and more that it’s a moloch.
 Maybe this is the reason why I didn’t find other articles which try to explain the whole story.
 But I will update the blog every time I’ve found out something new.

-A hybrid Identity scenario with synced identities brings additional complexity in this inconspicuous topic.
+A hybrid Identity scenario with synced identities brings additional complexity to this inconspicuous topic.
 I will also describe which values are relevant here.

-This decision will define the primary usage location off all your Office 365 Services and Data.
-The Region can have influence on the feature set and is especially relevant for regulated organizations with regard to compliance etc.
+This decision will define the primary usage location of all your Office 365 Services and Data.
+The Region can have an influence on the feature set and is especially relevant for regulated organizations with regard to compliance etc.